samgegr8/nice_api/README.md

 │
 └── miscellaneous/
     ├── __init__.py
-    └── main.py            # Entry point that executes the flow
+    └── main.py            # Entry point that fetches the value of the environment
 ```

 Each subfolder has an `__init__.py` to ensure it’s recognized as a valid Python package.